Hong Kong–mainland China relations: Conflict

 The Apple Daily has stated that the conflicts between Hong Kong and mainland China are still a battle between legal institutions.
 He Qinglian believed, however, that at heart, the conflicts were a clash between civilizations.
 Many Hongkongers have a sense of identifying with Hong Kong culture, and Hong Kong differs from mainland China in many ways, including in its politics, its systems, and its culture and customs.
 The conflicts between Hong Kong and mainland China mean that many Hongkongers identify less and less with China and the Chinese nation.
-Some young Hongkongers have started supporting Hong Kong independence and are calling for stronger protections of Hong Kongese nationalism, and have also allied themselves with the Taiwan independence movement and Taiwan's Pan-Green Coalition.
+Some young Hongkongers have started supporting Hong Kong independence and are calling for stronger protections of Hong Kong nationalism, and have also allied themselves with the Taiwan independence movement and Taiwan's Pan-Green Coalition.
 In recent years, the number of Hongkongers that have emigrated to Taiwan, Canada, and other such places has increased out of concern for the future of Hong Kong's society, politics, and the one nation, two systems policy.